 3.2.2.
-Privately Negotiated Credit
+Private Credit

-For privately negotiated credit investments. we endeavor to update the HPS ESG Checklists annually and in instances where we make a new financing commitment to an existing portfolio company, in accordance with internal protocol.
+For private credit investments, we endeavor to update the HPS ESG Checklists annually and in instances where we make a new financing commitment to an existing portfolio company, in accordance with internal protocol.

 If practical, as part of our ESG stewardship, we may seek to engage with portfolio company management teams and/or private equity sponsors, which may include efforts to mitigate any identified ESG risks, and to help assess any potential long-term financial and reputational risks that can result from a failure to address ESG issues.